smartiq/wallpaper-splitter/README.md

 Algorithm
 ------
-Wallpaper splitter tries its best to overlay the monitor configuration onto the source image(s) provided.
+Wallpaper-splitter tries its best to overlay the monitor configuration onto the source image(s) provided.
 It tries to stretch the monitors as large as possible onto the image(s).
 It will either bump up against the left/right or the top/bottom of the image first.
 As soon as that happens, it figures out how many pixels on the image correspond to pixels on the monitor and then crops the image for each monitor.
-After that, it scales the images to match the output for each monitor wallpaper desired.
+After that, it scales the images to match the output for each monitor wallpaper desired (unless told not to).

 Controlling the Output
 -------